UKPLab/CARE/nlp-server/README.md

 You can access the server via providing username and password.
 Per default these are both `guest`.

 The Flower monitor is accessible at port 8888.
 To check-in on the Celery tasks visit in your browser:
+(currently, there are connection problems -- so no proper updates to jobs show)
 ```
 localhost:8888
 ```